gpjt/llm-chatbot-tutorial/part-2/blog-post.md

 more traditional injection attack, like a [SQL injection](https://xkcd.com/327/), we can get effects that the chatbot wasn't designed to handle.

 So, how can we guard against that?
-That's and interesting question; I had a great solution, which worked well for the bots I've built in the past -- but failed completely with this simple test case.
+That's an interesting question; I had a great solution, which worked well for the bots I've built in the past -- but failed completely with this simple test case.
 So let's make it the topic for the next post.